 From 2006-2013 he was the musical director of Regent Brass, presiding over a very successful period which saw the band rise to the Championship Section, being crowned the London & Southern Counties Champions in 2013 and representing the south-east at the National Finals in the Royal Albert Hall.

 As a composer, Alan has written for groups such as the Paragon Ensemble, the Hebrides Ensemble, the Kirkintilloch Band and the all-female trumpet quartet, Bella Tromba.

-In 2014, Alan was accepted as a member of the Association of Brass Band Adjudicators upon completion of their trainee adjudicator programme.
-He is currently the Head of Music at St Ignatius College in Enfield and is Musical Director of Enfield Brass Band and the Aveley and Newham Bands.
+In 2014, Alan was accepted as a member of the Association of Brass Band Adjudicators following accreditation.
+He is currently the Director of Music at St Ignatius College in Enfield and is Musical Director of Enfield Brass Band and the City of London Symphonic Winds.